Walk off the Earth: History

 In December 2019, Ryan Marshall announced that he was going to be leaving the band on Twitter and Instagram.

-In April 2020, Deadline announced that the band wrote and performed the theme song, "The Journey Starts Today", for the English dub of "Pokémon Journeys: The Series".
+In April 2020, Deadline announced that the band wrote and performed the theme song, "The Journey Starts Today", for the English dub of Pokémon Journeys: The Series.
 In November 2020, they collaborated with Canadian country singer Brett Kissel on "A Few Good Stories".

 On June 9, 2021 Walk Off the Earth released "Love You Right" as the lead single from their upcoming sixth studio album.
 "Love You Right" would mark their first collaboration with Grammy nominated Danish group Lukas Graham.
 The single received over a million streams in less than a week.
 The accompanying music video was directed by Chris Di Staulo.

 The band released their sixth studio album, "Meet You There", across all digital music platforms on July 22, 2021.

 On August 9, 2021, Walk Off the Earth partnered with Amazon Music for a performance from atop Toronto’s CN Tower to be live-streamed on Amazon’s Twitch channel.
-The live stream event was the first performance of the bands newly released sixth studio album.
+The live stream event was the first performance of the band's newly released sixth studio album.

 On September 24, 2021 the band released their first original 7-track children’s album, Romeo Eats Vol. 1 via Golden Carrot Records/The Orchard.
 The album arrived alongside the group's children’s companion web series, "Romeo Eats," a food discovery show hosted by Walk Off the Earth lead singer Gianni Luminati and his 3-year-old son Romeo.
 Each "Romeo Eats" episode shows Romeo trying new foods, and includes an original song produced by Walk Off the Earth that features the explored food in question.
 The songs were subsequently released on album as Walk Off the Earth & Romeo Eats, Vol. 1; the album's Juno Award nomination for Children's Album of the Year at the Juno Awards of 2022 made Romeo the youngest Juno nominee in the entire history of the awards.

 On March 18, 2022 Walk off the Earth recruited D Smoke, who had appeared in Netflix’s Rhythm + Flow, for their anthem, “Bet On Me”.

 In the summer of 2022, Walk off the Earth returned on July 8 with the release of their latest single, “Back in Bed".